sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

-# GUI for Diabetes prediction based ona short recording of your voice.
+# GUI for Diabetes prediction based on a short recording of your voice.

 This application uses machine learning to analyze voice recordings and predict the likelihood of Type 2 Diabetes Mellitus.
 It is based on acoustic features extracted from the voice recording and implements a model that was studied and reported in academic research.